How to install Linux?

 The first way is easy, it like the normal installation process

 Open VirtualBox and click new and choose Linux and Ubuntu 64:

-Then choose the RAM required not less than 1 GB and choose the disk file type or leave it as VDI and dynamically allocated and the size not less than 12 GB and hit ok.
+Then select the RAM required not less than 1 GB and select the disk file type or leave it as VDI and dynamically allocated, and the size not less than 12 GB and hit OK.

 So now the VirtualBox is created, we just need to make it boot from the DVD that we’ve downloaded.